Are you pregnant and have SI joint pain?

 What Causes It?

-Posterior pelvic pain seems to be caused by instability and increased mobility at the SI joint.
+SI joint dysfunction or posterior pelvic pain is caused by instability and increased mobility at the SI joint.
 During pregnancy, your body releases a hormone called relaxin.

 This hormone is responsible for “relaxing” your pelvic bones and making them looser.
 While this is a normal physiologic response, some women experience excessive joint laxity.

-In addition to that, the weight of the uterus can also place mechanical stress on the pelvic bone, further increasing pressure and pain in this area.
+In addition, the growing uterus can also place mechanical stress on the pelvic bone, further increasing pressure and pain in this area.

 What helps sacroiliac joint pain during pregnancy?

-They can evaluate you and provide you with a referral to a trained physical therapist if SI join pain is thought to be the cause of your discomfort.
+They can perform a physical exam and provide a referral to physical therapy if they determine that SI joint pain is the cause of your discomfort.

-The other thing you can try is a pelvic stability belt.
-These can be purchased over the counter.
+The second thing you can try is a pelvic stability belt.
+You can purchase these belts over the counter.

-Read through the reviews on Amazon for a product like this one to see if it could fit your needs.
+Read through the reviews on Amazon for a sacroiliac belt like this one to see if it could fit your needs.

 3 Strategies To Get Relief From SI Joint Pain While Pregnant